Do you qualify for a stairlift grant? This funding option is worth exploring if you need to buy a stairlift but are struggling with the cost.

 - Your local registered charities – Local non-profit organisations often have grants to help individuals with disabilities, such as Margaret’s Fund, which focuses on grants for women with disabilities.

-- Government – The UK Government offers a Disabled Facilities Grant to individuals that qualify, which can help you with not just stairlifts but also other mobility aids and home improvements.
+- Government – The UK Government offers a Disabled Facilities Grant to individuals who qualify, which can help you with not just stairlifts but also other mobility aids and home improvements.

 Looking for available stairlift grants in your area?
 Turn2Us is a registered charity that offers a handy Grant Finder tool.